nasa-jpl/explorer-1/README.md

 ## What's included

-This package includes the base styles of Explorer 1 (typography, colors, spacing, etc.) along with select components.
+This package includes all frontend assets (JS and CSS) necessary to use Explorer-1 components in your project.
 Branding guidelines, available components and usage examples can be found in the [Explorer 1 Storybook](https://nasa-jpl.github.io/explorer-1/).

+Version 3+ adds a Vue component library and also introduces a monorepo structure.
+The Storybook has evolved to include all Vue components, internal-only components (i.e. our HTML components), and legacy V2 docs.

-<details><summary>Package contents</summary>
+<details><summary>Monorepo contents</summary>

 ```